girishmanyam/cucumber-jvm-java-maven-parallel-picocontainer-selenium-webdriver-pagefactory-skeleton/README.md

 Currently hardcoded in the pom.xml file to run 2 feature files at a time.
 This is set in the `acceptance.test.parallel.count` property.

+Results of parallel execution are in `junit` format and can be found in the `target/cucumber-parallel` directory as configured in the pom.xml file.
+Because of [this bug](https://github.com/cucumber/cucumber-jvm/issues/477) the `testsuite/name` value ends up being `cucumber.runtime.formatter.JUnitFormatter` :/

 Parallel test functionality provided by the [cucumber-jvm-parallel-plugin](https://github.com/temyers/cucumber-jvm-parallel-plugin) and the [maven-failsafe-plugin](http://maven.apache.org/surefire/maven-failsafe-plugin/usage.html).

 ### Cross browser